solusipse/cpress/README.md

 ### Before installation ###

-Be aware that defaultly `/dev/uinput` is writable only for root.
+Be aware that by default `/dev/uinput` is writable only for root.
-You can use cpress as root or change permissions level:
+You can start cpress as root or, before doing that, change permissions level:

 ```bash
 chmod +0666 /dev/uinput
 ```

-Cpress asks for root password if is not be able to operate on uinput file.
-Then it will chmod uinput file.
-If you want to avoid that for some reasons, always run as root.
+`cpress` handles this automatically.
+If permissions level is not sufficient, it asks for root password and sets modes on its own.
+If you want avoid permissions changes for some reason, start as root.

 ----------------------------